stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 <pre><b> IsBass</b>(S::AlgEtQOrd) -> BoolElt</pre>
  Returns whether the given order is Bass.
 <pre><b> NonGorensteinPrimes</b>(S::AlgEtQOrd)->SeqEnum,SeqEnum</pre>
- Given an order $S$, returns two sequences: the first containis the primes at which $S$ is locally not Gorenstein; the second containis the Cohen-Macaulay types of $S$ at these primes.
+ Given an order $S$, returns two sequences: the first contains the primes at which $S$ is locally not Gorenstein; the second contains the Cohen-Macaulay types of $S$ at these primes.
 # Example 6
  ```
  // Given an étale algebra A of dimension n over Q, the maximum Cohen-Macaulay type that an order can have is n-1.